nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Exporting address books to csv

-Export Students, Tutors, and TuitionClasses address books into their own .csv files to be used in other programs.
+Export the `Student`, `Tutor`, and `TuitionClass` address books into their own .csv files to be used in other programs.
 They are named `students.csv`, `tutors.csv`, and `tuitionClasses.csv` respectively.

 <p align="center">